 With finance under control, Dr Whyte and Brown then turned to architect Mark Floate to convert the run-down tyre factory into a sleek, high-tech orthodontic practice within a year.
 This involved complex structural work because the property was divided into front and back sections.
 The refurbishment also had to correct drainage problems, repair the failing blockwork walls at the rear, and remove asbestos from the lintels.

 “We essentially re-connected the two old buildings by reinvigorating the walkway, which is now part of our waiting room,” explains Dr Whyte.
 “It was a real vision by the architect.”

-The refurbishment took nearly a year, and was finished off with stylish fit-outs designed by Floate Architecture and Premis Solutions in late 2014.
+The refurbishment took nearly a year, and was finished off with stylish fit-outs designed by Floate Architecture and Premis Solutions.
 As Dr Whyte was aware, the street presence was key in attracting passerby traffic.
 High-end finishes and glass bricks add a contemporary edge to the industrial space.

 While all parties can’t resist mentioning the enormity of the building, has the space been used efficiently?
 It’s a definite ‘yes’ from all three.
 As well as running Whyte Orthodontics with two consulting/treatment rooms and a three-chair treatment area, the property includes five other tenancies.
 However, unlike the olden days, there’s no eclectic garage/party shop/gym complex.
 Each business has been finely vetted.

 “We are trying to attract traffic that’s appropriate for orthodontists,” explains Brown, who’s first sign-up was the Brisbane Brass & Woodwind retailer.
 “There are a lot of parents coming here to pick up, buy or repair instruments for their kids, so that generates an associated knowledge of where we are located.”